Why Summer Jobs Matter Now More Than Ever

 And with good reason – by 2025, 65 percent of jobs in the United States will require some postsecondary education, training or credential – up from 28 percent of jobs in the 1970s.
 These heightened expectations will require young people to gain work experience and develop skills today to enable them to compete in the global workforce in the future.

-What Better Time To Gain Much-Needed Work Experience Than During Summer Break?
+What Better Time to gain Much-Needed Work Experience Than During Summer Break?

-Unfortunately, demand for summer employment remains higher than the number of available job opportunities, according to a 2016 survey of 15 U.S. cities.
+Unfortunately, demand for summer employment in many communities remains higher than the number of available job opportunities, according to a 2016 survey of 15 U.S. cities.
 The report, which is based on a survey of Summer Youth Employment Programs that are supported by JPMorgan Chase, also reveals that the summer employment rate for teens across the U.S. has fallen to 34 percent, a near record low and a 20 percentage point drop since 1995.

 Despite the creation of more summer roles, only approximately 38 percent of teens and young adults looking for summer jobs were able to find positions through 18 summer employment programs in the 15 cities surveyed in 2014 and 2015.